 The primary sources of methane emissions from agriculture are livestock enteric fermentation, livestock waste management, rice cultivation, and agricultural waste burning.
-Of these, livestock waste management (7% of global methane emissions) offers the most viable, near-term opportunity for methane recovery and utilization.
-When livestock manure and organic components in agro-industrial waste decompose, the process produces and emits methane.1 Capturing this methane provides an opportunity to lower global methane in the atmosphere and harness this renewable energy source.
+Of these, livestock waste management, which represents 7 percent of global methane emissions, offers the most viable, near-term opportunity for methane recovery and utilization.
+When livestock manure and organic components in agroindustrial waste decompose, the process produces and emits methane.1 Capturing this methane provides an opportunity to lower the amount of methane accumulating in the global atmosphere and harness this renewable energy source.

 Anaerobic digestion is a biological process in which bacteria break down organic matter in the absence of oxygen.
 An AD system (Figure 2) utilizes a digester as an airtight chamber where manure, biosolids, food waste, other organic wastewater streams, or combinations of these feedstocks decompose.
 The process produces biogas-a blend of methane and carbon dioxide-and digestate.
-For over 30 years these systems have been used commercially, including in the agricultural management sectors, to reduce methane emissions, improve manure disposal, and control odor.
-Biogas produced through AD systems has proven to be a valuable energy source in Subcommittee partner countries.
-As an example, in Peru, 14% of primary energy consumed is biogas, primarily in rural areas across the country.
-Here the use of biogas addresses two problems: providing thermal energy for food preparation, and providing electrical energy to homes that have no opportunity to tie into the main electric grid.
+For over 30 years these systems have been used commercially, including in the agricultural management sectors, to reduce methane emissions, improve manure disposal, control odors, and produce biogas for energy.
+Biogas produced through AD systems has proven to be a valuable energy source in Subcommittee Partner countries.
+As an example, in Peru, 14 percent of primary energy consumed is biogas, primarily in rural areas across the country.
+There, the use of biogas addresses two problems: providing thermal energy for food preparation and providing electrical energy to homes that have no opportunity to tie into the main electric grid.